meagher-ryan-norc/mcbs-data-site/src/about/puf-data.md

   <h3>Criteria for Inclusion in the Tool</h3>
   <p>All estimates in the Survey File PUF Data Tool exclude beneficiaries for whom PUF data are missing for a given measure.
 Missing variable data, which encompass “Don’t Know”, “Not Ascertained”, and “Refused” responses, are excluded from both the numerator and denominator in the calculation of each measure.</p>
   <h3>Comparison to the MCBS Chartbook</h3>
-  <p>The Survey File PUF Data Tool was designed to follow many of the conventions of the annual <a href='https://www.cms.gov/Research-Statistics-Data-and-Systems/Research/MCBS/Data-Tables'>MCBS Chartbook</a>, including the following:</p>
+  <p>The Survey File PUF Data Tool was designed to follow many of the conventions of the annual <a href='https://www.cms.gov/Research-Statistics-Data-and-Systems/Research/MCBS/Data-Tables' target='_blank'>MCBS Chartbook</a>, including the following:</p>
   <ul>
     <li>The tool provides users with estimates for large segments of the population of Medicare beneficiaries living in the community.</li>
     <li>Measures included in this tool are created using Survey File PUF variables that have a stable universe and are comparable across years, unless otherwise noted below.</li>